MichaIng/DietPi-Docs/docs/software/media.md

 ## IceCast

-Shoutcast streaming server, includes DarkIce for audio input (e.g.: microphone).
+Shoutcast streaming server, includes DarkIce for audio input, like a microphone.

 ![IceCast web interface screenshot](../assets/images/dietpi-software-media-icecast.png){: width="400" height="218" loading="lazy"}

 === "Installation notes"

     DietPi will attempt to detect mic input during installation, and apply to DarkIce.
-If a microphone was not available, or you experience issue, check available microphones with: `arecord -l`
+If a microphone was not available, or you experience issues, check available microphones with:

+    ```sh
+    arecord -l
+    ```

     - Then edit the device entry in `/etc/darkice.cfg`, or
-    - Simple copy and paste:
+    - Simply copy and paste:

         ```sh
         sed -i "/^device[[:blank:]]/c\device = hw:$(arecord -l | mawk -F'[ :]' '/card/{print $2;exit}'),0" /etc/darkice.cfg
         ```

-    - Restart services: `dietpi-services restart`
+    - Restart the DarkIce service:

-    We created a `systemd` service for DarkIce, DietPi will automatically start it.
-You can check its status by running the following command:

         ```sh
+        systemctl restart darkice
+        ```

+    We create `systemd` services for both, IceCast and DarkIce, automatically started by DietPi.
+You can check their status by running the following command:

+    ```sh
+    systemctl status icecast2
-    systemctl -l status darkice
+    systemctl status darkice
     ```

 === "Access IceCast web interface"